rinalds98/artful-visions/README.md

     - ![Wireframe](/media/wireframe.png)

 ## **Database ERD**
-- The data model type used for this project is the Relational Model - User (allauth), Profile, Product, Category, Review, Order, OrderLineItem.
+- The data model type used for this project is the Relational Model - User (Allauth), Profile, Product, Category, Review, Order, OrderLineItem.
-- The ERD was created / designed using LucidChart.
+- The ERD was created/designed using LucidChart.

     - ![Lucid Charts](/media/erd.png)